mmparker/tbdiag/README.md

 The most reliable version of the package is available on CRAN; just type `install.packages("tbdiag")` in R to get it.
-The `master` branch in this repository is the most recent *functioning* version; it's the one I'm probably using in my day to day work, but probably isn't ready for CRAN just yet.
+The `master` branch in this repository is the most recent *functioning* version; it's the one I'm probably using in my day-to-day work, but probably isn't ready for CRAN just yet.
 New features and other works-in-progress live on their own branches until they're ready to pulled into `master`; there's no guarantee they work.